jest-community/vscode-jest/README.md

 There are 2 formatters to choose from:
   <details>
-  <summary> DefaultFormatter: high light uncovered and partially-covered code inlilne as well as on the right overview ruler. (this is the default)</summary>
+  <summary> DefaultFormatter: high light uncovered and partially-covered code inline as well as on the right overview ruler. (this is the default)</summary>

 ![coverage-DefaultFormatter.png](images/coverage-DefaultFormatter.png)